Sohampatel26/Revisiting-ML/README.md

 Day8- SOolely worked on internship tasks (AWS database)

-Day9- Revised the mathematcs behinf Transformers and also made notes on the same
+Day9- Revised the mathematcs behind Transformers and also made notes on the same